 Funding for veterans for making home modifications is a bit more difficult to obtain than for other types of care.
 This is perhaps because the line between home improvements which increase a home's value and modifications is somewhat undefined.
 However, funding and assistance are still available.

 Veterans Directed Care allows a veteran to make their own decisions and therefore can be used for modifications, especially should those modifications lower the care costs they would otherwise incur.
 The Veteran's Homebound Pension does not restrict the recipient's right to allocate as they see fit for their care and therefore can be applied for this purpose.
 Certain veterans are also eligible for one of three grants specifically intended to pay for home modifications to account for their service-connected disabilities and for disabilities unrelated to their military service.
 These grants are the HISA, the SAH and the SHA Grants.
 Finally, there are non-profit organizations unassociated with the armed forces that provide assistance specifically for veterans.
 The national non-profit called Rebuilding Together has a program called Heroes at Home which offers help.

 Assistance for veterans is not limited to just programs designed for veterans.
 There are many other options available for the general aging population.
-To search for other forms of assistance, use our Resource Locator Tool or browse for programs by area of need.
+To search for other forms of assistance, use our Resource Locator Tool.

 For families and veterans struggling financially to care for themselves, their spouses, parents or other loved ones, a very effective way to reduce care costs is to ask for a reduction.
 Home care providers and to a lesser extent, assisted living communities sometimes will provide discounted services for those who have served the country.
 We have partnered with two services that provide free assistance helping veterans to locate the most affordable, quality care in their geographic areas.
 Get help finding affordable care now.